monetha/js-verifiable-data/README.md

 const options: IEthOptions = {

-  // Quorum modifies transactions after they were signed.
-However, SDK needs unmodified transactions in order to recover public key when writing private data.
+  // Quorum modifies transactions after they were signed and then encodes them in Enclave.
-  // This extension takes care of returning transactions just after they were signed (not modified).
+  // This extension takes care of returning transactions and decoding transactions, as well as recovering sender's public key.
-  signedTxRetriever: ext.quorum.getSignedPrivateTx,

-  // Since Quorum's private transactions are encrypted - this extension takes care of decoding them in places where SDK requires decoded TX data.
-  txDecoder: ext.quorum.decodePrivateTx,
+  txRetriever: ext.quorum.getPrivateTx,
 };
 ```